 You may find that fees keep popping up out of nowhere before you’ve even moved in, leaving you with little budget for university books and supplies.

 There is finally a solution to the issue of overcharging – one that tenants will be delighted to hear.
 As of 1st June 2019, the government has put a stop to unnecessary costs with the Tenant Fees Act 2019.
-You can read our detailed article here, but this basically means landlords and estate agents can no longer charge you extra for things such as reinstalling smoke alarms, admin work and credit checks.
+We’re written about it in more detail, but what it means in a nutshell is that landlords and estate agents can no longer charge you extra for things such as reinstalling smoke alarms, admin work and credit checks.

 Consider going private

 Many students are cajoled into thinking on-campus halls is the only real option when it comes to accommodation, but this isn’t the case.
 A house share tends to be much cheaper than halls and is far more homely than the basic set-up of such accommodation.
 Private renting is particularly beneficial for mature or master students, as well as those who want a home away from home rather than the standard student flat.